• Skip to primary navigation

 Ingredients and substitutions

-Frozen puff pastry sheets can be substituted with homemade puff pastry if you're feeling ambitious.
+• Puff pastry - Frozen puff pastry sheets can be substituted with homemade puff pastry if you're feeling ambitious.
 Cherry turnovers can also be made with regular pie crust, but will lack the flaky, buttery texture of puff pastry.

-Turbinado sugar can be substituted with granulated sugar.
+• Turbinado sugar - Can be substituted with granulated sugar.

-How to prevent turnovers from leaking
+How to make cherry turnovers

 Turnover sliced in half to show cherry filling.